Investing Real Estate Investing

 • Consider online lenders

-You also want to find out whether the lender requires a seasoning period.
+As you shop around, look for lenders that require a short seasoning period.
 A seasoning period refers to the age of your previous mortgage.
 In short, it’s the amount of time you must hold a mortgage before a lender will approve refinancing that loan.
 According to Fannie Mae, the seasoning period required for a cash-out refinance is typically six months.
-Some lenders may require you hold your previous mortgage for a year before refinancing.
-Others don’t require a seasoning period at all.
+Some lenders may require you hold your previous mortgage for a year before refinancing and others don’t require a seasoning period at all.

 How to repeat

-With cash in hand, it’s time to repeat the process on a new property.
+With cash in hand from the refinance, it’s time to repeat the process on a new property.
 Follow the same steps as before, incorporating anything you learned along the way and making your second BRRRR property even better than the first.

 Did you spend too much time and money on renovations when you could have hired a pro to do it in less time and for less money?
 Are you unhappy with the lender you chose?
 Ask yourself critical questions.
 But remember this was your first time so don’t beat yourself up if you made mistakes.
 Just try to learn from them for your next BRRRR project.
 You’ll gain the most knowledge the more you do it.

-• Find a local real estate agent who will send you deals
+• Find a local real estate agent to send you the hottest deals

 • Set up alerts on Zillow and other MLS aggregators